rccyx/visyx/README.md

 ## Configuration

-Lookas can be configured using environment variables.
+You can configure it using environment variables.
 The default values are used if no environment variables are set.

 | Environment Variable   | Description                                       | Default Value  |
 | ---------------------- | ------------------------------------------------- | -------------- |